 Characteristic Description Source The signal source which you want to do the limit testing.
-Channel 1, Channel 2, Channel 3, Channel 4, Math Compare Ref Channel The reference channel # where the template is saved.
-RefA, RefB, RefC, RefD.
+Channel 1, Channel 2, Math Compare Ref Channel The reference channel # where the template is saved.
+RefA, RefB.
 The limit testing system will compare the source signal with this template.
 Run/Stop To enable or disable the limit testing function.
 Run, Stop.
 Template Setup You can use this menu item to set up a limit test waveform template.
-The template is the mask signal the you define as the boundary to compare with the input source signal.
+The template is the mask signal that you define as the boundary to compare with the input source signal.
 You can create the template from internal or external waveforms with specific horizontal and vertical tolerances.
 Source The location of the signal source that is used to create the limit test template.
-Channel 1, Channel 2, Channel 3, Channel 4, Math Vertical Limit The vertical limit in vertical divisions.
+Channel 1, Channel 2, Math Vertical Limit The vertical limit in vertical divisions.
 0~1000 mdiv Horizontal Limit The horizontal limit in horizontal divisions.
 0~500 mdiv.
 Destination Ref Channel The location of the reference memory location that is used to store the limit test template.
-RefA, RefB, RefC, RefD.
+RefA, RefB.
 Display Template Displays or does not display a stored test template.
 On, Off.
+Action on Violation Defines the actions the oscilloscope will take after a violation is detected.
+Save Image: The oscilloscope will automatically save a screen image when a violation is detected.
+Save Waveform: The oscilloscope will automatically save a digital copy of the source waveform when a violation is detected.
+Stop After Defines the conditions that will cause the oscilloscope to end limit testing.
+Manual: Lets you stop the test by toggling the "Run/stop" choice.
+Waveforms: Lets you set the numbers of waveforms to test before stopping limit testing.
+Violations: Lets you set the numbers of violations to detect before stopping limit testing.
+Elapsed time: Lets you set the elapsed test time in seconds to pass before stopping limit testing.